Find out about careers in highways and transport and the work we do in North Yorkshire.

-- Work in partnership with communities, contractors and wider professional networks; and
+- work in partnership with communities, contractors and wider professional networks

 In today’s climate, where employment can be unstable at times, we can offer you a safe career, a good working environment, as well as a generous benefit package.
 We want you to work to live not live to work, we want you to enjoy the things in life that really matter to you and this is important to us.

 We pride ourselves on being the biggest employer in North Yorkshire, as well as being the employer of choice.
 Our vision is for North Yorkshire to be a thriving county which adapts to a changing world and remains a special place for everyone to live, work and visit.

 We welcome and celebrate diversity and inclusion and the strengths this brings to our communities and work force.
 We aim to provide excellent and efficient local services enabling everyone to fulfil their potential and to do this we give everyone equal access to services and job opportunities.

 We invest heavily in the development of our employees, providing training and qualifications to further enhance their careers.
 We offer apprenticeship and graduate programmes as well as supported internships.